ceph/ceph/doc/rados/operations/add-or-rm-osds.rst

 	ceph auth add osd.{osd-num} osd 'allow *' mon 'allow rwx' -i /var/lib/ceph/osd/ceph-{osd-num}/keyring

 #.
-Add the OSD to the CRUSH map so that it can begin receiving data.
+Add the OSD to the CRUSH map so that the OSD can begin receiving data.
 The
    ``ceph osd crush add`` command allows you to add OSDs to the CRUSH hierarchy wherever you wish.
-If you specify at least one bucket, the command will place the OSD in the most specific bucket you specify, *and* it will move that bucket underneath any other buckets you specify. **Important:** If you specify only the root bucket, the command will attach the OSD directly to the root, but CRUSH rules expect OSDs to be inside of hosts.
+If you specify at least one bucket, the command will place the OSD into the most specific bucket you specify, *and* it will move that bucket underneath any other buckets you specify. **Important:** If you specify only the root bucket, the command will attach the OSD directly to the root, but CRUSH rules expect OSDs to be inside of hosts.